pedrorambo/securicator/README.md

 - One client should always be connected to multiple relay servers
 - There should be a confirmation to establish a single client-to-client connection
 - There should be a routing algorithm to connect one client to the relay server that has the other client connected to

+## Longer lived symmetric keys

+Currently, every message uses a new symmetric key.
+Maybe there could be a 1-month session that uses the same symmetric key.
+I don't know the performance impact of decrypting each symmetric key using RSA, nor the security implications of keeping a symmetric key for one month.

 TODO: Describe better